By Chris King • 14 October 2021 • 17:35

-New increased lava flow reported from the cone of La Palma volcano
+New increased lava flow from cone of La Palma volcano.

 Involcan, the Volcanological Institute of the Canary Islands has reported that at around 2.15pm local time, this Thursday, October 14, the main cone of the Cumbre Vieja volcano on the island of La Palma increased its flow of lava.
 We will keep you updated on this latest activity.